Sir Joseph Williamson's Mathematical School: House system

 Originally there were five houses; Bridge, Castle, Gordon, Pitt and Tower.
 Bridge House was named after Rochester Bridge (to which all boys who crossed Rochester Bridge on the way to school would belong and whose colours were to be black and white).
 Castle House was named after Rochester Castle (whose members were Rochester boys and whose colours were to be black and red).
 Gordon House was named after Major General Charles Gordon (to which the boys from Old Brompton and Gillingham would belong and whose colours were to be blue and white).
 Pitt House was named after William Pitt, the 1st Earl of Chatham (for boys from Chatham and Luton and whose colours were to be red and white).
 Lastly, Tower House was named after the Tower of Jezreels (for boys from Gillingham High Street and Chatham Hill and whose colours were to be green and white).
 Boys were told to group themselves so as to get some idea of the numbers in each house and to appoint officers.

 At the start of the Second World War, the School had disbanded the House System.
 In Autumn 1945, new interest had been added that year to all forms of athletic sports by the revival of the House System.
 There were now four Houses instead of five Houses; Bridge, Castle, Gordon and Pitt.
 Tower House no longer existed.
 The Old Tower House included almost entirely boys from Gillingham and Rainham, and very few boys from those districts attended the school.
 The Houses no longer contained boys from definite areas; the arrangement for drafting boys to the various Houses ensured that any group of four new boys one should be allotted to each House, although the rule was modified in the case of brothers and of sons of former members of the School Houses.
 As there were likely to be few such sons, and as four Houses were easier to deal with than five, it was thought not desirable to revive Tower House.

 When the House System was created, the original Houses had different colours from today.
 Bridge changed from black and white to green.
 Castle changed from black and red to red.
 Gordon changed from blue and white to dark blue.
 And finally, Pitt changed from red and white to Yellow.
 When this change happened is not confirmed.

 More recently, River House was created in 1993 (named after the River Medway, and whose colours were to be purple) and Thetford House in 1996 (named after the sister school in Norfolk, and whose colours were to be light blue).
 Tower House was reintroduced in 2019.

 Founder's Day

-Founder's Day takes place on the first Saturday of July, to honour the founder and other school benefactors.
+Founder's Day takes place on the first Saturday of July, with a service in Rochester Cathedral, followed by sporting events at the school.
+This is done to honour the founder and other school benefactors.